 Let your child choose what color of chalk he or she wants to use.
 Then, help them draw a picture or make patterns on the sidewalk.
 You can also join in and create your own chalk masterpiece!

 Educate children about different cultures where making art to decorate entrance gates and doorways is a tradition.
-Indians make rangoli, Chinese make dragon or zodiac animal drawings, while in the Philippines, it is common to see people painting on bamboo mats called banig.
+Indians make rangoli, Chinese make a dragon or zodiac animal drawings, while in the Philippines, it is common to see people painting on bamboo mats called banig.
 In this way, you can introduce your toddlers to other cultures.

 Skills your preschooler will learn:

-Creativity, imagination, gross motor skills, shapes, colors, pattern making
+Creativity, imagination, gross motor skills, shapes, colors, pattern-making

 Related Reading: Benefits of Culturally Responsive Teaching